 Final data from 2014/15 and earlier

-It is not possible to compare the number of Never Events reported in the 2015/16 final update with reports covering previous years.
+It is not possible to compare the number of Never Events reported in the 2016/17 and 2015/16 final updates with reports covering previous years.
 This is because the Never Events Policy and Framework and the Never Events list was revised in March 2015.

 The NHS has become better at incident reporting which is also expected to have led to an increase in the numbers of reported Never Events.
 In addition, the numbers of Never Events reported by independent providers is also increasing as they report more incidents to our national systems to support learning.